 Vienna-based artists Julian Feritsch and Julia Hohenwarter operate simultaneously as forensic examiners of space and producers of the environment to be examined.
-Negotiating different forms of deserted public landscapes—synthetic manicured environments across the corporate spaces of Los Angeles—the two have focused their study on the ‘leftovers’ of quasi-public space.
+Negotiating different forms of deserted public landscapes—synthetic manicured environments across the corporate spaces of Los Angeles—the two focused their study on the ‘leftovers’ of quasi-public space.
 What narratives form from the traces and residue of bodies that have passed through contemporary, controlled spaces?
-For their installation at the Schindler House, Feritsch and Hohenwarter present a scenic, multimedia environment in the set-up of an intimate, impromptu gathering, much like a picnic.
-Visitors to the exhibition will find themselves archeologists within the situation, slowly putting together again the activity evidenced by the sculptural, textual, textural, and audio components.
+For their installation at the Schindler House, Feritsch and Hohenwarter presented a scenic, multimedia environment in the set-up of an intimate, impromptu gathering, much like a picnic.
+Visitors to the exhibition found themselves archeologists within the situation, slowly putting together again the activity evidenced by the sculptural, textual, textural, and audio components.

-Throughout suburban Los Angeles, Vienna-based artist Kathi Hofer has looked at how creative identities are shaped as they merge with specific models of economic sustainability: creative entrepreneurship, micropreneurship, art-as-life designs, and amateurism.
-She’s thus used the quasi-tourism of being in-residence to collect artifacts of ‘the creative act,’ as they manifest communally.
-From historical reenactment groups to historical societies, the objects displayed represent a sampling of visual and performative production that stands on par with and apart from the styles seen in the international contemporary art world.
-The appropriated pieces—ranging from a prop town façade to reinterpreted posters of neighborhood events—present a genuine affection for the aesthetics and symbolism resulting from the construction of self- and communal-identity that is so inherent to Southern California.
+Throughout suburban Los Angeles, Vienna-based artist Kathi Hofer looked at how creative identities are shaped as they merge with specific models of economic sustainability: creative entrepreneurship, micropreneurship, art-as-life designs, and amateurism.
+She thus used the quasi-tourism of being in-residence to collect artifacts of ‘the creative act,’ as they manifest communally.
+From historical reenactment groups to historical societies, the objects displayed represented a sampling of visual and performative production that stands on par with and apart from the styles seen in the international contemporary art world.
+The appropriated pieces—ranging from a prop town façade to reinterpreted posters of neighborhood events—presented a genuine affection for the aesthetics and symbolism resulting from the construction of self- and communal-identity that is so inherent to Southern California.

 This exhibition was made possible by the Austrian Federal Chancellery